walterhiggins/ScriptCraft/docs/UsingOtherPlugins.md

 The above question refers to using ScriptCraft for CraftBukkit so I'll answer that first:

-You can get the permissionsEx (or any other plugin) like this...
+You can get the permissionsEx (or any other Bukkit plugin) like this...
 ```javascript
 var pex = server.pluginManager.getPlugin('PermissionsEx');
 if (pex.getUser(player).inGroup('moderator') ) {